etal/cnvkit/doc/pipeline.rst

 Allele frequencies and counts
 `````````````````````````````

-When a VCF file containing SNV calls for the same tumor sample (and optionally a
-matched normal) is given using the ``-v``/``--vcf`` option, the b-allele
+If a VCF file is given using the ``-v``/``--vcf`` option, then for each segment
-frequencies (BAFs) of the heterozygous, non-somatic SNVs falling within each
-segment are mirrored, averaged, and listed in the output .cns file as an
-additional "baf" column.
-The BAFs are also rescaled if ``--purity`` is
-specified.

-Then, for each segment with a BAF value (i.e. where SNVs were available),
+with a BAF value (i.e. where SNVs were available), allele-specific integer copy
-allele-specific integer copy number values are inferred from the total copy
+number values are inferred from the total copy number and BAF, and output in
-number and BAF, and output in columns "cn1" and "cn2".
-This calculation uses the
-same method as `PSCBS
+columns "cn1" and "cn2".
+This calculation uses the same method as `PSCBS
 <http://bioinformatics.oxfordjournals.org/content/27/15/2038.short>`_:
 total copy number is multiplied by the BAF, and rounded to the nearest integer.